Roasted Salmon with Avocado Salsa

 He recommended fresh chervil, parsley, or dill for the herb, but said that basil or thyme could also work.
 I used my beloved Szeged Fish Rub (affiliate link) and added some more dried parsley and dill weed.
 You can use lots of different herbs in this recipe, so use whatever appeals to you.

 After I took these photos (and had eaten the salmon!)
 I realized this was going to be a recipe for wild salmon roasted in olive oil and I should have used less of the avocado salsa so you could see the fish!
 Luckily I have step-by-step photos that show how the salmon looked when it was done, so scroll down for that.

 How to Make Roasted Salmon with Avocado Salsa:

 (Scroll down for complete recipe with nutritional information.)

 - First make avocado salsa, using the ingredients you prefer.
-The photo shows Tomatillo and Black Bean Salsa, but the salmon would also be delicious with Tomato-Avocado Salsa, or Avocado-Cilantro Salsa if you prefer less carbs.
+The photo shows a Tomatillo and Black Bean Salsa with Avocado, (recipe below) but the salmon would also be delicious with Tomato-Avocado Salsa, or Avocado-Cilantro Salsa if you prefer less carbs.